sqlanywhere/node-sqlanywhere/README.md

 npm install sqlanywhere
 ```
 ####Prerequisites

-**Currently this driver only supports node v0.10**

-This driver communicates with the native SQL Anywhere libraries, and thus requires native compilation.
-Native compilation is managed by [`node-gyp`](https://github.com/TooTallNate/node-gyp/).
-Please see that project for additional prerequisites including Python 2.7, and C/C++ tool chain.
+This driver communicates with the native SQL Anywhere libraries, and thus requires
+native compilation.
+Native compilation is managed by
+[`node-gyp`](https://github.com/TooTallNate/node-gyp/).
+Please see that project
+for additional prerequisites including Python 2.7, and C/C++ tool chain.

-The official version hosted on NPM includes precompiled libraries for Windows (32-bit and 64-bit).
+The official version hosted on NPM includes precompiled libraries for Windows
+(32-bit and 64-bit).

+As of version 1.0.4, the node-sqlanywhere driver supports node.js v0.10, 0.12, and 4.x.

 ##Getting Started